-Feedback from your peers is a critical part of the writing and editing process.
+Giving and receiving feedback is a critical part of the writing and editing process.

 Commenting on others’ work helps you focus on what you notice about a piece of writing.
-With practice, you learn how to express what you notice in a way that’s well received.
+With practice, you learn how to express what you notice in a way that’s well-received.
 And you begin to look at your own work more objectively and with strong critical awareness.

 When you receive comments you get insight from someone outside your brain who doesn't know what you intended.
 They can give you clues as to how to improve your work.

-Robust and regular commenting on this site helps build the community.
+We believe robust and regular commenting on this site helps build the community.
 You bring shine to others and they will reciprocate.

 Good commenting takes time; don’t be discouraged.
 Keep your focus on commenting; nudge rather than issue edicts.

-- Affirmation (I read it, I liked it, I wish to acknowledge it)
+- Affirmation (I read it, I liked it, I wish to acknowledge it.)

 - Positive, supportive, specific observations and questions work best